Seattle Insight Meditation

 Sincerely,

-Guiding Teachers and Board of Seattle Insight Meditation Society
+Guiding Teachers and Board of Seattle Insight

 Steps We Are Taking

 From September 2020 through September 2021 approximately thirty sangha members participated in Ruth King’s Mindful of Race year long Racial Affinity program.
-In light of the murder of George Floyd in May 2020 and the uplifting of the Black Lives Matter movement, the SIMS Board realized it was important for SIMS to offer, encourage, and facilitate anti-racism within our community.
+In light of the murder of George Floyd in May 2020 and the uplifting of the Black Lives Matter movement, the Seattle Insight Board realized it was important for Seattle Insight to offer, encourage, and facilitate anti-racism within our community.
 Ruth King, a Black Buddhist teacher, writer, scholar, and author had worked with other sanghas on these issues, so we reached out to her.
 The program she proposed to us was a new format using small racial affinity groups meeting monthly, interspersed with quarterly full cohort meetings facilitated by Ruth.
 After the ending of this program many of us realized it was important to continue with the work.
 It took a few months to figure out our next steps.

 In February 2022 we began a new program we’ve named Undoing Racism.
 It’s an eight-session curriculum developed by Spirit Rock’s Community Dharma Leaders Program in 2016 and updated by the White Heron Sangha in 2020.
 We understand this as the next step on the path of undoing racism in our hearts, communities, sanghas, and world.
 We understand that racism has been present in this country for more than 400 years and that it will take considerable effort and time to undo its impacts.